helenalabs/appility/README.md

 TOOL by APPility
 Your brain already knows how to learn.

-TOOL gets it.
+🔗 appility.netlify.app

 Flash-based word training using the tachistoscope method — words appear for fractions of a second, bypassing conscious processing and building direct recognition.
-🔗 appility.netlify.app

 How it works
 A word flashes.
 You type it.
 That's it.